jasmineau/Covid-19/README.md

 # Covid-19

-Explore data with SQL and visualize in tableau
+Using SQL to do some Data Exploration and visualize the data in Tableau

 Skill used: Joins, Aggregate Functions, Creating Views, Windows Functions, Temp Tables